Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"St. Bernadette's first visions of Mary at Lourdes".</h2 head><h3 quote align='center'>"On this day in 1858 in Lourdes, France, 14-year-old Bernadette Soubirous, a miller's daughter, first had visions of the Virgin Mary that were authenticated by Pope Pius IX in 1862, initiating the cult of Our Lady of Lourdes.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Julia Child's The French Chef premieres".</h2 head><h3 quote align='center'>"On this day in 1963, Julia Child's cooking show The French Chef debuted on Boston's public TV station as a regular series.
+Public television was rather dull at the time, but viewers were instantly charmed by Child's demeanor and warm energy.
+Though she made mistakes, Child did not bat an eye, and she embraced any missteps as part of the one-take filming process\u2014which was all that the crew could afford at the time.
+By the end of 1965, The French Chef was airing on almost 100 stations across the country as an instant classic.
+Read today's edition of Today in History > >".</h3 quote></h3 OTD